Major Ritchie

 Major Josiah George Ritchie (18 October 1870 – 28 February 1955) was a tennis player from Great Britain.
 Major was his first name, not a military title.
-He was born in Westminster, educated at Brighton College and died in Ashford.
+He was born in Westminster, educated at Brighton College and died in Ashford, Middlesex.

 Career

 Ritchie was a three-time medalist at the 1908 London Olympics, winning a Gold (Men's Singles), Silver (Men's Doubles) and Bronze (Men's Indoor Singles) medal.
 He was the last British player to win an Olympic medal in singles until Andy Murray won Gold in the 2012 games, also in London.
 In 1908 and 1910 he and Anthony Wilding won the doubles in Wimbledon.
 In 1902 Ritchie reached the all comers final at Wimbledon, beating Sydney Smith before losing to Laurence Doherty.
 In 1903 and 1904 Ritchie lost in the all comers final to Frank Riseley.
 In 1909 he reached the Wimbledon Challenge Round, beating Harry Parker, Stanley Doust, Charles P. Dixon and Herbert Roper Barrett before losing in five sets to Arthur Gore.
 In March 1907 Ritchie caused an upset by defeating Laurence Doherty in the Monte Carlo singles final.
 In June 1907 he won the Irish Championships.
 Ritchie was a five times winner of the Championships of Germany, played in Hamburg, from 1903 to 1906 and in 1908 (in 1904 and 1906 he also won the doubles title).
 He was also a five-time winner of the singles title at the Austrian Championship (from 1900 to 1903 and 1905).
 In 1908 he was member of the British Davis Cup team.
 He won three consecutive titles at the Surrey Championships from 1908 to 1910.